Ya’ll, the time has finally come! It is classroom reveal time, so join me on a tour around my middle school classroom.

 This area of the room is where I teach my introduction to new material.
 I use this whiteboard space that is taped off with washi tape to record points for each class or any missing work.
 My vertical number line is from Math=Love.
 Also, this eraser is a game changer.
 The hand signals can be found here and is one of the routines and procedures that is a must teach for middle school.

 My teacher desk area is a work in progress.
 I like being able to look out the window while I work during my planning period, but it feels too available for students.
 We will have to see how it goes.
 You can see that my desk doesn’t have any storage, so I rely on the Ikea shelf and plastic drawers to house many things.
 I think open storage keeps you more organized and clutter free, so I am a fan.
 Also, loving my light box from Michaels.
+You can find a similar one here.

 My bulletin boards are painted navy.
 They appear black in the photos.
 The borders are from the Target dollar section.
 I stocked up, so that I can replace them if they wear out over the course of the following years.
 That is how much I love them!
 I plan on posting relevant anchor charts based on our current unit on the blank center board.
 My mastery trackers will go on the third board.
 Our campus tracks student mastery of each state standard.
 It is hard to not fill up all the bulletin board space right now, but I need space to allow my classroom to grow.
 Remember, your classroom does not have to be ‘done.’
 Mathematical Practice Posters are from Everybody Loves a Genius and can be downloaded here.

 This board satisfies many requirements made by my school.
 I must have posted grades, enduring understandings, and essential questions.
 For my essential questions/enduring understandings, I write them all out for the year, separate them by unit, and stuff them all into the page protector.
 Another example of batch processing saving time and energy.
+You can read about my Pay Day tracker here.

 This area is for my advisory.
 I track weekly behavior on the pay day poster and the yellow chart is where I list classroom jobs.
 The Team > Individual Posters help my students verbalize which sign means ‘less than’ or ‘greater than;’ I love when classroom culture collides with math!